 Toyota Prius hybrid battery

 The Prius engine runs on conventional 5W-30 oil and takes only 3.9 qt.
-(3.7 liters) of it.
+(3.7 liters).
 Oil changes need to be done every 3,000-5,000 miles, depending on your preference.
-An air filter costs around $20 and is very easy to change.
-The cabin filter is also easy to replace (it needs to be replaced every 30,000 miles or more often if driving on dusty roads)
+An air filter costs around $20 and it is easy to change.
+The cabin filter is also easy to replace (it needs to be replaced every 30,000 miles or more often if driving on dusty roads).

-Hybrid system maintenance: The hybrid system doesn't really need any special maintenance.
+Hybrid system maintenance: The hybrid system doesn't really need any maintenance.
 The 2008 Prius maintenance schedule mentions changing inverter coolant at 100,000 miles and every 50,000 miles thereafter and inspecting the transmission fluid every 30,000 miles.
-In our 2004 Prius, we changed hybrid transmission fluid at 60,000 miles and it wasn't even dirty.
+In our 2004 Prius, we changed hybrid transmission fluid at 60,000 miles, and it wasn't even dirty.

-The California Emission Control warranty for the hybrid battery goes even further: 10 years or 150,000 miles.
-Replacing a hybrid battery at a dealership will be quite expensive ($3,500-3,800 parts and labor), but there are plenty of alternatives.
+Replacing a hybrid battery at a dealership will be expensive ($3,500-3,800 parts and labor), but there are plenty of alternatives.
 For example, we found that a used or remanufactured hybrid battery can be purchased on eBay for around $1,000.
 Some owners mention replacing separate battery modules (which of course should be done only by a qualified technician observing all safety precautions).
 The 2004-2009 Prius has 28 individual modules in the battery pack and we found separate modules sold on eBay for $26-$38.

-Pros: Fuel economy, spacious cabin, visibility, front headroom, cargo space, large storage bin, low maintenance, takes a very little time to fill up, extra weight on the rear axle keeps it more stable on slippery roads, brakes last longer.
+Pros: Fuel economy, spacious cabin, visibility, front headroom, cargo space, large storage bin, low maintenance, takes a very little time to fill up, extra weight on the rear axle keeps it more stable, brakes last longer.

 Cons: Lack of driver's seat height adjustment, interior materials could be better, low clearance, not very good in deep snow.